FlyingWorkshop/FlyingWorkshop/README.md

 ### Hi there! 大家好! 👋🏽

-My name is Logan.
+My name is Logan (罗根).
 Thanks for stopping by!
 As a reward, here's a cool graph I made on Desmos:

   ![Alt Text](https://github.com/FlyingWorkshop/Desmos-Creations/blob/main/complex_phase_spiral.gif)